 At a high level, the main reasons for this are because you'll want to:

 - Encourage innovation in products or services

-Building strategic relationships with key vendors can deliver competitive advantage so you should consider time devoted to collaboration as an investment for the future.
+Building strategic relationships with key vendors is a crucial part of vendor management and can deliver competitive advantage so you should consider time devoted to collaboration as an investment for the future.

 In a recent PwC survey, nearly 90% of respondents said that they believed that the top management at their key vendors was willing and able to collaborate.

 However, the survey also revealed that a lack of executive sponsorship was one of the most important hurdles to overcome.

 If there is no mandate from above to develop collaboration programs or there are too few resources available to implement, it will be an uphill battle.

 It's a two-way street

 It sounds obvious, but collaboration, by definition, requires commitment and effort from both parties.